 Where to Stay in Provence

-I’ve written an entire post about the best places to stay in Provence, but for the purposes of this itinerary, I’ve tried to reduce the number of accommodation changes throughout the week.
-No one likes to have to pack up and check in/out of hotels every day!
+To choose the best place to stay in Provence, I’d advise you to have a read of our Provence Hotel Guide.
+But for the purposes of this itinerary, I’ve recommended the best place to stay for each day in order to reduce the number of accommodation changes throughout the week.
+No one likes to have to pack up and check-in/out of hotels every day!

 I’m going to start the itinerary in the popular base of Avignon, but you could just as easily pick a base in many a place nearby.
 L’isle-sur-la-Sorgue is a good choice if you’d like a slower pace, and Saint-Rémy-de-Provence is a popular spot too.
 Alternatively, you could do this Provence itinerary backwards and start in Aix-en-Provence!